 Folding harpsichord, Rijk van Arkel, 1768

-In Paris, 1699, Jean Marius (?–1720) claimed the invention of the folding harpsichord.
-Such instruments were useful when travelling.
-The right-hand part hinges round to meet the middle part; these two then fold round over the long, left-hand part.
-The famous castrato Farinelli (1705–1782) owned two such harpsichords, as well as five normal harpsichords and his beloved grand piano.
+In Paris, 1699, Jean Marius claimed the invention of the folding harpsichord.
+It was convenient for travelling.
+The two smaller sections, at right and centre, are hinged and can be closed to form a single long unit which is then folded over the left-hand part.
+The famous castrato Farinelli owned two such harpsichords, as well as five normal harpsichords and a grand piano.